 Depending on the size and power of your home electronics, you’ll want to identify how many joules you’ll need for your surge protector.
 A home computer or TV requires a higher joule rating than your cellphone.
 Each joule rating specifies a different range for your electronics:

-- 1,000 to 2,000 joules: For appliances that you want to keep safe and working properly, look for a joule rating in the 1,000 to 2,000 range or higher.
-Cellphones, tablets, routers and laptops should be protected in this range, but it would still be safer to find a higher joule rating.
+For most common household appliances and personal electronics that you want to keep safe and working properly, look for a joule rating in the 1,000 to 2,000 range or higher.
+Cellphones, tablets, routers and laptops should be protected in this range, but it still might be necessary to find a higher joule rating.

 It’s better to stick to the safer side when it comes to joule protection.
 If you’re unsure about a rating, think about the items you’re buying surge protection for.
 How much protection would you want for your laptop or your brand-new gaming console?
 Weigh these options and lean into higher ratings when shopping surge protectors.

 Even if it has a high rating, your surge protector will probably not last forever.
 Higher joule ratings should last longer and hold up better than less effective surge protectors, but you should still monitor your surge protector and know when it’s the right time to replace it.

 Many surge protectors have a light that stays on while the surge protector is working.
 When that goes out, it should be a signal to head to the store for a replacement.
 If you’re unsure if your surge protector is still working, you could consult with a professional.